mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 This is just a sample, but the scale and diversity of impacts suggest this a pointer to the iceberg.

-The global response to the pandemic is an unprecedented public health strategy with unknown consequences.

 <br/><br/>
 <b class="section-header">Cases, Testing & Media Coverage</b>

-Trump is a xenophobic racist and terrible president, but strangely I agree with his repeated tweets that the media fixation on cases doesn't make sense.
+It would probably be a whole other book to look specifically at how the state of the media is effecting the cultural and scientific discourse.

+One small piece of this is reporting corona cases on a daily basis.
-The graph below shows the disconnection between global number of cases and deaths.
+The graph below, from [Our World In Data](https://ourworldindata.org/grapher/daily-covid-cases-deaths?time=2020-01-01..latest), shows the disconnection between global number of cases and deaths.

 <figure>
   <img src="/content/blog/the-war-on-pathogens/img/cases-and-deaths.png" className="figureImage" style="{{'width': '100%'}}" />